The Chenille Effect

 We love it when Wilcom customers innovate with our software and find new ways to create an ‘old look.’

 David Sharp combines this unique Wilcom stitch type with a thick Madeira thread.

 Burmilana is 3x thicker than your standard embroidery thread with a No.12 weight and is perfect for this Chenille effect.

 Stipple Stemstitch Fill

-The Stipple Stemstitch Fill produces a thicker line than the others.
-The main setting change required to achieve this faux Chenille look is to decrease the Stipple values or stitch density.
-Decrease the Loop Spacing, to a value of 1.
-This tightens the meandering lines, and along with the thicker thread produces the Chenille effect.
+The Stipple Stemstitch Fill produces a jagged, textured fill and the main setting change required to achieve this faux Chenille look is to decrease the Stipple values or stitch density.
+Decrease the Loop Spacing to a value of 1.
+This tightens the meandering lines and along with the thicker thread produces the Chenille effect.
 Always test for the best results!

-Keep in mind that the machine’s upper thread tension will need to be tightened for best results.
+Keep in mind that the machine’s upper thread tension will need to be tightened.

 Use the Outline and Offset tool to quickly create a satin stitch outline and tidy up the edges of the Stipple Stemstitch.
 If working with 3D embroidery, this added satin stitch will help perforate the foam.

 Chenille has been around for a very long time.
 The difficulty has always been that it can not be achieved with a standard

 Contact your local Wilcom distributor for more information about owning